aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/mapicontacttelephonepropertyset/mapicontacttelephonepropertyset/_index.md

 ---
 title: MapiContactTelephonePropertySet
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Initializes a new instance of the MapiContactTelephonePropertySetaspose.email.mapi/mapicontacttelephonepropertyset class
 type: docs
 weight: 10
 url: /net/aspose.email.mapi/mapicontacttelephonepropertyset/mapicontacttelephonepropertyset/
 ---
-## MapiContactTelephonePropertySet constructor (1 of 3)
+## MapiContactTelephonePropertySet() {#constructor}

 Initializes a new instance of the [`MapiContactTelephonePropertySet`](../../mapicontacttelephonepropertyset) class